 Building a Career in Blockchain

-Since blockchain is a new job sector, there is no single prescribed path to success in the field.
-Therefore, people who want to work in blockchain may find that traditional pathways to professional employment aren’t a sure thing.
-What’s more, with an industry evolving and growing as fast as blockchain, employers need people who are committed to continually developing their skills.
+Since blockchain is still a relatively new job sector, there is no single prescribed path to success in the field.
+People who want to work in blockchain may find that traditional pathways to professional employment aren’t a sure thing.
+With an industry evolving as fast as blockchain, employers need people committed to continually developing their skills.

 Two widely recognized certifications in blockchain are the IBM Blockchain Foundation Developer certification and the Blockchain Technology Certification from the University of California at Berkeley.
 Universities around the world are starting to offer degrees in blockchain.
 They’re not commonplace, but they definitely add weight to an aspiring blockchain professional’s CV.